 Renaissance Prague Architecture

 A Renaissance Prague style was late to find general acceptance mainly due to the Hussite Wars in the 15th Century and a suspicion of anything Papal.
 It started with the Catholic aristocracy embracing the new decorative style and later spread to all Czech lands.
 The last king of Bohemia to build in Late Gothic style was also the first to embrace Renaissance.
 King Jagiello is credited with allowing the very first Renaissance style residence in Prague.
-The rebuilt Old Royal Palace contained the long rectangular windows in the Vladislav Hall and was decorated in the latest Italian style of “sgraffiti” (pictured above).
+The rebuilt Old Royal Palace contained the long rectangular windows in the Vladislav Hall and was decorated in the latest Italian style of “sgraffito” (pictured above).

 Renaissance Prague really takes off with the advent of King Ferdinand I of the Habsburg Dynasty.
 Under his rule the Prague Castle Imperial Gardens were created and two buildings added.
 One of these was the Queen Anne Palace (also called the Belvedere).
-With arcading to support the large balcony and sgraffiti relief work it is now seen as a pure example of Italian Renaissance.
+With arcading to support the large balcony and sgraffito relief work it is now seen as a pure example of Italian Renaissance.

 In 1541 a great fire destroyed a large part of Mala Strana.
 This single event caused the biggest reconstruction period since the end of the Hussite Wars and it was all Renaissance so to this day the Mala Strana and Hradcany areas of Prague have the greatest number of Renaissance style buildings.

 In 1572 another leap forward occurs with the ascension of Holy Roman Emperor Rudolph II.
 Politically his reign was a disaster but for the Renaissance Prague period it was golden.
 Rudolph raised the profile of art, design-decoration and science (occult science as well).
-In the Prague Picture Gallery you’ll find paintings of him that use fruit and vegetables by an artist called Giuseppe Arcimboldo who was the family artist and himself influenced by Renaissance period ideas (including Mannerist art).
+In the Prague Picture Gallery you’ll find paintings of him that use fruit and vegetables by an artist called Giuseppe Archimboldo who was the family artist and himself influenced by Renaissance period ideas (including Mannerist art).
 Where you find ceiling frescoes from this period look to see if there is an illusion to make you think the ceiling is higher than it actually is.

-Places to see Prague Renaissance
+Places to see Prague Renaissance Architecture

 The next era – BAROQUE